mathbri/mathbri.github.io/_pages/teaching.md

 <!-- Organize your courses by years, topics, or universities, however you like! -->

-You will find below a list of all the courses I have taught so far, arrannged by topics
+You will find below a list of all the courses I have taught so far.
+<br/><br/>

 ## Introduction to Operations Research
 _Post-graduate course, Ecole des Ponts, 2023-2025_
-Teaching (course + exercises + hackathon) in operations research for second-year engineering students (1st year of master).
+Teaching assistant (course + exercises + hackathon) in operations research for second-year engineering students (1st year of master).
 <br/><br/>

 ## Introduction to Optimization